alecjacobson/geometry-processing-parameterization/README.md

-This energy was employed for surface parameterization of triangle meshes as early as "Intrinsic parameterizations of surface meshes" [Desbrun et al. 2002] and "Least squares conformal maps for automatic texture atlas generation" [Lévy et al. 2002].
+This energy was employed for surface parameterization of triangle meshes as early as ["Intrinsic parameterizations of surface meshes" [Desbrun et al. 2002]](papers/desbrun02.pdf) and ["Least squares conformal maps for automatic texture atlas generation" [Lévy et al. 2002]](papers/Levy02.pdf).
 Written in this form, it's perhaps not obvious how we can discretize this over a triangle mesh.
 Let us massage the equations a bit, starting by expanding the squared term: